brunodrugowick/kindle-calendar-reader/README.md

 - [X] Move the redirect from `/` to `setup`
 - [ ] Remove hardcoded things... environment variables FTW
 - [X] Better service layer with a Composite of providers
-- [ ] Review AP layer and propose improvements
+- [ ] Review API layer and propose improvements
 - [X] Fix date-related stuff
+- [ ] New "next events" endpoint to get an X number of events to come
+- [ ] Take in more inputs on the JSON requests like `limit`

 If I can dream (these are prioritized):